-- 1) You will have until mid-May to investigate your choices.
+1) You will have until mid-May to investigate your choices.
 After that, you will be asked to rank the top four research mentors with whom you would like to work in descending order with rank #1 being the highest and rank #4 being the lowest.
-These ranked choices must be submitted to the Chair of the Research Committee by a date to be determined at the end of the spring semester (i.e. May 15th). - 2) The Chair of the Research Committee will compile the list of student rankings by and provide this summary information to the Research Committee, as well as allow for review of original rankings. - 3) The Chair of the Research Committee will then contact individual faculty via email regarding the individual students who have selected them as their first choice (rank #1) research mentor and ask faculty to approve those students they wish to accept. - 4) All faculty will be available for consultation at the end of year Clinical Faculty meeting; as 2nd, 3rd, and 4th student choice matches may need to be reviewed and discussed.
-The Research Committee will convene to address any matching problems or issues that remain on that day. - 5) The Final Student-Faculty Research Mentor Match list will be emailed by a date to be determined (i.e. June 1st) and students should then contact their research mentor.
+These ranked choices must be submitted to the Chair of the Research Standards Committee by a date to be determined at the end of the spring semester.

+2) The Chair of the Research Standards Committee will compile the list of student rankings and provide this summary information to the Research Standards Committee, as well as allow for review of original rankings.

+3) The Chair of the Research Standards Committee will then contact individual faculty via email regarding the individual students who have selected them as their first choice (rank #1) research mentor and ask faculty to approve those students they wish to accept.

+4) All faculty will be available for consultation at the end of year Clinical Faculty meeting; as second, third, and fourth student choice matches may need to be reviewed and discussed.
+The Research Standards Committee will convene to address any matching problems or issues that remain on that day.

+5) The final match results will be emailed by mid-summer and students should then contact their research mentor.